 Any Liveryman may put forward a proposal to start a new SIG and new Groups are forming regularly.
 SIGs established presently are:

 The Court has approved an updated protocol for the formation and operation of the SIGS.
-Proposals for new SIGs are considered by the Engagement Committee, and if supported, they are presented to the Court for approval.
-The SIG Lead is appointed and helped to develop the SIG’s by the Engagement Committee.
+Proposals for new SIGs are normally considered by the Engagement Committee, and if supported, they are presented to the Court for approval.
+The SIG Lead is appointed by the Court in the first instance and subsequently by the Engagement Committee who help to develop the SIG.
 The Court has also confirmed the roles of those involved in the work of the SIGs.
 The Engagement Committee has oversight of the current SIGs and there is a SIG Co-ordinator on the Committee to provide guidance and advice as necessary.